kirillsimin/ReactEmailAPI/README.md

 ## Notes

+Because of the size and the scope of the project, I opted not to use a state management package.
+For three endpoints, it's really not necessary to increase the complexity.
+The JWT is simply stored in the browser's localStorage, and params get passed down from component to component.
+In production level application, MobX or Redux should be used to manage application's state.

 Make sure you set up the local proxy to correctly consume the local API.
 Look for `proxy : /api : target` in `package.json`.

 Some monitoring tools that might be useful in an actual production environment are [BugSnag](https://www.bugsnag.com), [Sentry](https://sentry.io/), and [HotJar](https://www.hotjar.com/).